Don't miss an event or exhibition, sign up for our newsletter

 Im

 From 5.00pm grab a drink from our bar serving Tuatara beers, wines from Matahiwi Estate, and a range of non-alcoholic options from Almighty Drinks.
-Grab a bite from this month’s food truck Shouk Israeli Food Truck.
+Grab a bite from this month’s food truck Taco Addicts.

-The Gallery Shop boasts a selection of award-winning art and design books, activities, New Zealand–made homewares and jewellery, plus much more!
+The Gallery Shop boasts a selection of award-winning art and design books, activities and toys for creative kids, New Zealand–made homewares and jewelry, plus much more—all carefully selected for the art-and-design-lover who loves to shop.
 You’ll feel good about your purchases too, as all proceeds help support the Gallery’s exhibitions and events programme.